 What Does Rotator Cuff Surgery Involve?

 Rotator cuff surgery is a type of procedure used to relieve pressure on the pinched nerve in the torn rotator cuff.
 It involves removing the fragments of damaged tendon and possibly shaving bone from the shoulder blade to make more room for the shoulder to rotate without irritation.
-For patients recommended for rotator cuff surgery, Swift Institute in Reno, Nevada, has a team of orthopedic surgeons who are experienced in treating this condition.
+For patients recommended for rotator cuff surgery, Swift Institute in Reno and Carson City has a team of orthopedic surgeons who are experienced in treating this condition.